setr/Toolkit/toolkit/TreeGenerator/README.md

 - [x] Useful CLI
 - [x] Useful GUI
 - [ ] Working C executables so no one has to bother with installing python
+- [ ] OSX, Windows and Linux distribution build scripts
 - [ ] Possibly, convert backwards as well.
-* Otherwise, maybe just save the last 30 or so converted outlines, and buttons to flip through them
+- Otherwise, maybe just save the last 30 or so converted outlines, and buttons to flip through them